-Sundried beef strips, good with Beer Lao or as a snack.
-Made from beef flank steak (sometimes water buffalo meat is used), marinated in a mixture of garlic, fish sauce, ginger, sesame seed, sugar, salt and black pepper.
+Sien savanh is often eaten as a snack together with Beerlao (lagers produced by the Lao Brewery Company).
+Similar to beef jerky, it’s made using beef flank steak (some places use water buffalo meat) that’s marinated in a mixture of garlic, fish sauce, ginger, sesame seed, sugar, salt and black pepper.

-This appetizer is made from chopped, fermented raw pork – sometimes includes rump and skin – and wrapped in green leaves.
-Fresh chilies are usually inserted into the meat, adding a spicy kick to each bite.
-You can eat it raw or cooked (e.g. grilled), depending on the menu.
-The raw version is good with raw cabbage leaves and string beans.
+Som moo is made from chopped, fermented raw pork – including the rump and skin – wrapped in green leaves.
+Fresh chilies are usually mixed into the meat, which adds a spicy kick to this Laos appetiser.

 Tam Mak Hoong (Papaya Salad)